 These arrangements apply to children born on or between 1 April 2022 and 1 July 2022 and any child who was born before 1 April 2022 but who was due to be born on or after 1 April 2022 if born at term.

-Further information on the deferral of pre-school and school starting age is available at https://www.eani.org.uk/parents/pupil-applications-and-grants/admissions/deferral-of-school-starting-age form by calling the Education Authority Pre-School Admissions team on 028 9598 5595, email preschooladmissions@eani.org.uk or by contacting your selected pre-school setting.
+Further information on the deferral of pre-school and school starting age is available at www.eani.org.uk/parents/pupil-applications-and-grants/admissions/deferral-of-school-starting-age

 How do I apply?